-George "Chief" Armstrong spent his childhood in the small town of Falconbridge, near Sudbury, Ontario.
+George Armstrong spent his childhood in the small town of Falconbridge, near Sudbury, Ontario.
 He was born of Irish-Algonquin heritage and his father worked in the nickel mines of Sudbury while young George worked at improving his hockey skills at the local rink.
 The Toronto Maple Leafs put Armstrong on their protected list while he was playing with the Copper Cliff Jr. Redmen of the NOHA in 1946-47.
-The following season, when the Leafs Junior A affiliate in Stratford needed an additional player, Armstrong was assigned to go.
-He promptly led the league in scoring with 73 points in 36 games and won the most valuable player award.
+The following season, when the Junior 'A' affiliate in Stratford needed an additional player, Armstrong was assigned to go.
+He promptly led the league in scoring with 73 points in 36 games and won the Most Valuable Player award.
 The Maple Leafs wasted no time in re-assigning him to their main junior affiliate, the Toronto Marlboros of the OHA, for the 1948-49 season.

-He played the majority of his first two pro seasons with the Leafs' AHL farm team in Pittsburgh before making the big club for good at the start of the 1952-53 season.
+He played the majority of his first two professional seasons with the Leafs' AHL farm team in Pittsburgh before making the big club for good at the start of the 1952-53 season.
 Armstrong was never a great skater but was rarely out of position; he knew how to play the angles on the opposing forwards and was a great corner man in the offensive zone.
-He never attained the scoring heights in the NHL as he had in his junior and senior days but Armstrong brought determination, leadership, and humour to a Leafs squad that was trying to escape the shadow of the Barilko tragedy in the early 1950s.
+He never attained the scoring heights in the NHL as he had in his junior and senior days but Armstrong brought determination, leadership, and humour to a Leafs squad that was trying to escape the shadow of the Barilko tragedy of 1951.

-Armstrong was named as captain of the Leafs to start the 1957-58 season and was called by Conn Smythe "the best captain, as a captain, the Leafs have ever had."
-Smythe later honoured his captain by naming one of his horses Big Chief Army, something Smythe had done on only two other occasions for Charlie Conacher and Jean Beliveau.
+Armstrong was named captain of the Leafs to start the 1957-58 season, and was called by Conn Smythe "the best captain, as a captain, the Leafs have ever had."
+Smythe later honoured his captain by naming one of his horses Big Chief Army, something Smythe had done on only two other occasions - once for Charlie Conacher and once for Jean Beliveau.